 Understanding Color Theory Fundamentals

-Millions of colors exist, 16.7 million, to be exact.
+Millions of colors exist.
+Sixteen million and seven hundred, to be exact.
 The color wheel provides a simplified model of the primary color groupings and serves as the foundation for many color principles appropriated by various industries.
-The color wheel is a visual representation of where colors are situated in relation to the primary colors of red, yellow and blue.
+The color wheel is a visual representation of where colors are situated in relation to the primary colors of red, yellow, or blue.

 Color Wheel Consisting Of Primary Colors, Secondary Colors, Tertiary Colors